KaranBisht2004/Solving-javascript-questions/80Qustions.md

 // What is event delegation?
 // What is a memory leak in JS?
 // Difference between call(), apply(), and bind()?

-🔴 Advanced Level
 // What is the event loop in JavaScript?
 // What is a debounce function?
 // What is throttling in JavaScript?
 // In JavaScript, how many different methods can you make an object?
 // What is the role of deferred scripts in JavaScript?
-// What is the output/purpose of the lexical environment check function?
-// Guess the output of the nested execution scope code.
-// Explain the module pattern in JavaScript.
-// What is currying?
-// What is memoization?
-// What is the Temporal Dead Zone (TDZ)?
-// How does garbage collection work in JS?
-// What are ES6 classes?
-// What is the optional chaining (?.) operator?